 1. Create trust in the classroom

 On a scale of one to ten, building trust has a value of ten on the scale.
 Helping students feel accepted, and part of the community can go a long way in encouraging them to take the risks needed to learn something new or complex.
-A simple task like striking up a conversation before class and listening and responding without judgment can prompt students to open up.
+A simple task like striking up a conversation before class and listening and responding without judgment can prompt young people to open up.
 Make sure to let them know their thoughts are valued.
 As their comfort level increases, they will likely speak up more often.
-Nearpod supports the whole class with social emotional learning (SEL activities).
+Nearpod supports the whole class with social emotional learning (SEL) activities.
 They’re a great way to start a lesson and promote a conversation.

 2. Make learning relevant

-Relevance can make or break the amount of student voice in the classroom.
+Relevance can make or break how elevating student voice in the classroom is.
 How often have you heard students say, “Why are we learning this?
 I’ll never use it.”
 Make sure you explain how helpful this knowledge can be in their lives.
-Watch enthusiasm rise when lessons connect to students’ experiences.
+Watch enthusiasm rise when lessons connect to students’ learning experiences.
 A quick and easy way to communicate with students is through Nearpod’s Ice Breaker Mini-Lesson for K-5 or 6-12.
 It’s a great way to find what students are thinking, which can inform how you create lessons in the future.
 Students are encouraged to articulate their interests while learning how to use Nearpod’s interactive assessments.
 These are the tech tools students will use throughout the year to amplify their voices and demonstrate their learning.

 3. It’s okay to make mistakes.
 Put yourself out there.